 3. Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or the accessory power outlets.
 Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
 And it could save the radio!

+Notice: Jump starting your vehicle's battery using the engine compartment fuse block battery posts can damage your vehicle.
+See item K in the Engine Compartment Overview on page 5-12.
+Always use the remote positive terminal and remote negative terminal to jump start your vehicle's battery.
+See items A and H in the Engine Compartment Overview on page 5-12 for location.
 4. Open the hoods and locate the positive (+) and negative (-) terminal locations on the other vehicle.
 Your vehicle has a remote positive (+) jump starting terminal and a remote negative (-) jump starting terminal.
 You should always use these remote terminals instead of the terminals on the battery.

-The remote positive (+) terminal is located in the engine compartment on the passenger's side of the vehicle.
+The remote positive (+) terminal is located inside a red cover in the engine compartment on the passenger's side of the vehicle.
+See item A in the Engine Compartment Overview on page 5-12.